cszzc/theme-academic-cv/content/authors/admin/_index.md

 #       Recognized for contributions to scaling laws in deep learning.
 ---

 I am an undergraduate majoring in Electronic Information Science and Technology at Nanjing University of Aeronautics and Astronautics.
-My research interests covers a wode range of MultiModal Large Language Models, Computer Vision, Embodied AI, 3D Vision, and Robotics.
+My research interests covers a wode range of MultiModal Large Language Models, Computer Vision, Embodied AI, Image Processing, 3D Vision, and Robotics.

 Driven by curiosity and persistence, I aspire to develop intelligent algorithms that solve real-world problems and push the boundaries of artificial intelligence.